Dental Implants in Columbus, MS

-If you are one of the many Americans living with missing teeth, you might feel self-conscious about it—particularly if the missing tooth is toward the front of your mouth.
-You might even have felt judged unfairly by others.
+If you are one of the many Americans living with missing teeth, you might feel self-conscious about it—particularly if the missing tooth is toward the front of your mouth and highly visible.
+You might even have felt judged unfairly by others when first meeting them.

 Talk to Columbus, MS dentist Dr. Patrick Shipp and find out whether you are a good candidate for dental implants.

 - What Are Dental Implants?

 - What Is the Process of Dental Implants?

 - How Do I Care for Dental Implants?